 Maintain effective and responsive management.

+Columbia County does not have a recognized Native American Tribe located in its service area, however, there are Native American tribal members who reside in our community.
+Through a partnership with the Tribal Navigator of the Confederated Tribes of the Grand Ronde, CAT is able to connect/refer older tribal members with available tribal resources.
+The Tribal Navigator has access to office space at CAT for meeting with tribal members in our community, as needed.

-Columbia County does not have recognized Native American Tribe located in its service area.
-However, Community Action Team will assure that information and services under Title III will be offered to all consumers including those who are Native Americans.
-This includes:
+Community Action Team seeks to ensure that information and services under Title III are offered to all consumers, including those who are Native Americans.
+These services include:

-Information for Older Native American adults will be provided based on the individual’s request and need.
+Providing information for Older Native American adults based on their individual needs and/or upon request.
 This includes, but is not limited to, connecting the individual to their tribal organization whenever possible, to assist them in engaging Title VI services and funds.

 Outreach to the Native American population to increase access of the Title III programs and benefits.
-This includes Title III nutrition services, supportive services for older adults, family caregiver services, preventative health programs, legal services, and Oregon Project Independence program.
+This includes Title III nutrition services, supportive services for older adults, family caregiver services, preventative health programs, legal services, and Oregon Project Independence programs.

-Supportive Title III services to older Native American’s and their families to the same extent as available to all older adults and their families in Columbia County.
+Supportive Title III services to older Native Americans and their families to the same extent that these services are available to all older adults and their families in Columbia County.

 Section D OAA/OPI Services and Method of Service Delivery

-D-1 Administration of Oregon Project Independence (OPI)
+Administration of Oregon Project Independence (OPI)

+Oregon Project Independence is designed to provide limited in-home services to people who need a little help to continue living independently in their own home.

+The original OPI has had a significant decrease in funding due to the roll out of the Oregon Project Independence Medicaid.
+The Community Services and Supports Unit at DHS has estimated the funding for OPI to be at 17% of funding for 2024-2025.
+This will impact the ability to offer services through OPI.

+All of our current OPI consumer were offered the OPI-M option, however only 6 out of 14 chose to make the change.
+We are expecting to decrease the number of hours offered to the remaining 8 consumers as well as a waitlist for anyone choosing OPI over OPI-M services.

 What are the types and amounts of authorized services offered?
 (OAR 411-032-0005 2 b A)

-The types of services for OPI are limited to:
+The following services are offered under OPI:

 Personal Care